Distributed Consensus of Heterogeneous Multi-Agent Systems Based on Feedforward Control: Introduction

-Inspired by the above analyses, in this paper, we study the consensus problem of heterogeneous multi-agent systems with a novel consensus control protocol based on the feedforward control and LQ optimal control theory.
-Compared with the existing results, the main contributions of this work are: 1) Since each agent is of different dynamics, we first design a distributed feedforward controller based on the state and input from neighbor agents, a non-standard error system with neighbour agents can be converted into a standard linear system.
-Then, an optimal feedback controller based on the observer incorporating each agent's historical state information is designed by minimizing the state error of different neighbour agents; 2) The proposed feedback controller is obtained by solving Riccati equations, and the corresponding global cost function under the proposed controllers are asymptotically optimal; 3) No pre-design an additional distributed observer for the reference system, and remove the solvability assumption of output regulation equations, the proposed consensus control algorithm can be directly reduced to solve the consensus problem of the homogeneous systems, which is entirely different from the existing consensus algorithms.
+Inspired by the above analyses, the tradition consensus controller for heterogeneous systems is hard to be the global optimal.
+In this paper, we study the consensus problem of heterogeneous multi-agent systems with a novel consensus control protocol based on the feedforward control and LQ optimal control theory.
+Compared with the existing results, the main contributions of this work are: 1) To overcome the heterogeneity's barriers, we first design a distributed feedforward controller based on the state and input from neighbor agents to convert the error system with neighbour agents into a standard linear system.
+Then, an optimal feedback controller based on the observer incorporating each agent's historical state information is designed by minimizing the state consensus of different neighbour agents; 2) The proposed feedback controller is obtained by solving Riccati equations, and the corresponding global cost function under the proposed controllers is asymptotically optimal; 3) A unified design way is provided to handle the consensus problem for heterogeneous system and homogeneous system.
+In particular, it does not require an additional reference generator, and removes the solvability assumption of output regulation equations.
+Moreover, the convergence speed is proved to be faster than that of the traditional methods.